cyphenstine/c/README.md

 here are my initial c programing codes , i am practiceing c !!

-and i also tried make a calculater
+and i also tried to make two calculater